 THAO NGUYEN is known mostly for fronting folk rock band Thao & The Get Down Stay Down, but she’s also collaborated with a number of other acts and toured solo using her first name.
 I’m pretty much in love with When I Go, a chill Emancipator track she lent vocals to in 2006.
 Her sound is soulful, unpolished in the best way, and often playful.
 Unless you’re exclusively a fan of death metal, I’m betting Thao has put out something to satisfy your musical inclinations.

 ABI SAMPA, who competed on The Voice UK in 2013, will blow your mind with her fusion of Western folk pop with classical Indian instruments and carnatic techniques.
 Just watch judges Jessie J and Danny O’Donoghue’s heads snap when she adds a little South Asian kick to her audition.
 She smoothly moves from traditional ragas to Western runs, turning bland British and American tunes into — as Jessie puts it — “something amazing.”

 Bat for Lashes

-Chinese American singer BAIYU creates R&B-tinged pop tracks.
-It seems like she’s been on the “verge of stardom” for most of career, with mentors like Nelly and international MTV platforms behind her.
+Chinese-American singer BAIYU creates R&B-tinged pop tracks.
+It seems like she’s been on the “verge of stardom” for most of her career, with mentors like Nelly and international MTV platforms behind her.
 Even without a breakout moment, it’s worth it to listen to this veritable powerhouse’s two full-length albums and the handful of releases in between.